qianweicheng/rasa/examples/rasasc/data/nlu.md

 - how do i delete the attachment after reading
 - how to attache attachments??
 - how can i delete email attachments i don't need?
-- how do i delete email attachments?
 - how do i delete attachments
 - how do i delete email attachments from easilydo?
-- how do i delete email attachments?
 - how to delete attachments
 - how do i delete attachments that have been saved?
 - how do i delete old pdf files from my attachment file?     susan